 Nonprofit Office Center at Hill Center at the Old Naval Hospital

-One light-filled corner office with views of the Capitol and Washington Monument (approx. 160 square feet) is available on the third floor of the ADA accessible building.
-Office space comes with reception services at the front entrance of the building; shared access to a staff kitchenette; a Conference Room furnished with a table and chairs that will accommodate 14+ individuals; an informal seating or "huddle" space; and toilet facilities.
+Hill Center’s third floor has been turned into 9 elegantly appointed small office spaces for nonprofit organizations.
+Office space in the ADA accessible building comes with reception services at the front entrance of the building; shared access to a staff kitchenette; a Conference Room furnished with a table and chairs that will accommodate 14+ individuals; an informal seating or "huddle" space; and toilet facilities.
 Every office has been equipped with wired internet access via Ethernet jacks.
-Basic internet connectivity and utilities are included in the monthly use fee of $850 per month.
+Basic internet connectivity and utilities are included in the monthly use fee that ranges from $875 to $1,300 per month depending on size.
 A state-of-the-art geo thermal heating and cooling system allows each occupant to individually set their thermostat, and the windows in every office open.

 Founded in 1995 in Washington, DC, by Conductor and Artistic Director Ryan Brown, Opera Lafayette has earned critical acclaim and a loyal following for its performances and recordings with international singers renowned for their interpretations of baroque and classical operas.
-Opera Lagayette is committed to teaching 17th- and 18th-century musical traditions to the next generation of artists, and to cultivating an appreciation of this music among new audiences of all ages.
-Telephone: (202) 546-9332 email: firstname.lastname@example.org
+Opera Lafayette is committed to teaching 17th- and 18th-century musical traditions to the next generation of artists, and to cultivating an appreciation of this music among new audiences of all ages.